macta/iceberg/How-can-I-contribute?.md

 Hi, this is work in progress.
 You could also contribute by expanding the description of these ideas :)

-#Three way merge tool
+# Three way merge tool

-#Handle comparisons
+The existing merge tool does a three way merge but is quite limited from a UI point of view.
-Image - Loaded Code - Working Copy - Head branch - Upstream
+ - the common ancestor version is not shown

-#Tree/graph history viewer
+ - we cannot edit in-place the merge

-Show the history of old commits and branches in a graphical tool.
+# See the issue tracker for more ideas!